stutlerk/ihs-website/_introcs/projects/proj3.md

       - criterion:  Ball increases in speed each time it bounces off a paddle
         value: 3
       - criterion:  A point is scored for the opponent each time the ball touches the left or right edge
-        value: 3
+        value: 2
       - criterion:  Game ends when one player reaches five points
         value: 2
       - criterion:  Winning player is shown when game ends
         value: 1
       - criterion:  Players can begin a new game
         value: 1
-    total: 19
+    total: 18
   implementation:
     criteria:
       - criterion:  Gameplay is smooth, polished, and intuitive
-        value: 3
+        value: 2
       - criterion:  Program shows good creativity and effort
         value: 2
       - criterion:  Program is well-documented and exhibits good style
         value: 2
       - criterion:  Program includes at least three custom blocks, including at least one with arguments
-        value: 4
+        value: 3
-      - criterion:  Custom blocks, including arguments and reporters, are used where appropriate
+      - criterion:  Additional custom blocks, including arguments and reporters, are used where appropriate
+        value: 1
+      - criterion:  Provide valuable playtest feedback to at least two other students
         value: 2
+      - criterion:  Obtain and respond to playtest feedback from at least two other students
+        value: 2
       - criterion:  Checkpoint 1
         value: 4
       - criterion:  Checkpoint 2
         value: 4
-    total: 21
+    total: 22
 ---
 ### Overview